Skip to Content

 Orchestration canvas flow

-1. Customers enter the orchestration when they match entry criteria — joining an audience, triggering an event, or being manually added
+1. Members enter the orchestration when they match the Entry tile — joining an audience or triggering an event.

-2. The orchestration engine moves each customer through the canvas tile by tile, respecting wait durations and evaluating branch conditions
+2. On each scheduled evaluation, the engine moves each member through the canvas tile by tile, respecting delays and evaluating branch conditions.

-The orchestration canvas is a visual editor where you design your workflow by placing and connecting tiles.
-Each tile represents a step in the customer orchestration:
+The canvas is a visual editor where you build a workflow by placing and connecting tiles.
+Each tile is a step, and edges define the flow between them.

-Tiles are connected by edges that define the flow direction.
-An orchestration must have exactly one Entry tile and at least one Exit tile.
+An orchestration has exactly one Entry tile and at least one Exit tile.
+The canvas is a directed acyclic graph — no loops.

 Orchestration States